Our Future Path! A plan for a better world!

 In many areas, our governments play a regulatory and oversight role.
 Agencies and departments like the Food and Drug Administration, Consumer Protection Agency, the Federal Communications Commission, the Department of Education, the Department of Transportation, and others regulate and oversee various business and consumer activities to protect and to help us.
 They also administer various services and programs.

-We could move more of the administration of our services and programs to private businesses, and then our governments would move more towards regulation and oversight.
+When appropriate for financial and efficiency reasons, we could move more of the administration of our services and programs to private businesses.
+Then our governments could move more towards regulation and oversight.
 This would include adding additional regulation and oversight of the businesses that would now be administering any new services and programs.

 Leaders versus Representatives

 When we talk about our government officials, we often talk in terms of them being either our leaders or our representatives.
-In most political systems, the government usually rules over its citizens and the highest-ranking officials are considered the leaders of the state or the leaders of the country, and the government makes many of the decisions about how we live our lives.
+In many political systems, the government does rule over its citizens and the highest-ranking officials are considered the leaders of the state or the leaders of the country.
+This authoritarian government then makes many of the decisions about how we live our lives.
 In a democracy, things are supposed to be different.
-The idea is to elect individuals to represent our interests in the government, but generally leave it up to each of us to decide how we want to live our own lives.
+The idea is that we remain in charge, but we elect individuals to represent our interests in the government.
+We should then be left to decide how we each want to live our own lives.

 Each of us has different abilities and may or may not need help in the various areas of our lives.
 Some of us are good at managing our lives and do not need nor want our governments to tell us what to do.
 On the other hand, some of us do need a lot of guidance and do need someone to help us plan our lives.

-Therefore, we need a system that will work for the full spectrum of us from those of us who are completely independent to those of us who are much more dependent.
-Of course, in times of emergency, there may not be time for all of us to make our own decisions, so sometimes some individuals may need to take charge of our governments and make some needed decisions for all of us.
+Therefore, we need a system that will work for the full spectrum of us, from those of us who are completely independent to those of us who are much more dependent.
+Of course, in times of emergency, there may not be time for all of us to make our own decisions, so sometimes some individuals in our government may need to take charge and make some needed decisions for all of us.

 Here again we have a need for us to have our own customized versions of our governments.
 Those of us who can take care of ourselves could more easily do so.
 Those of us who need help could belong to an appropriate group that could help us manage our lives and set up some additional rules for us to live by.
-Unless we demonstrated that we could not take care of ourselves without unduly hurting others, we should be free to decide whether we needed any help or not and whether we needed to join or not an appropriate group that could help us.
-These groups could be handled by private businesses, with the appropriate oversight from our governments.
+Unless we demonstrated that we could not take care of ourselves without unduly hurting others, we should be free to decide whether we needed any help or not and whether we needed to join an appropriate group that could help us or not.
+Many of these groups could be handled by private businesses, with the appropriate oversight from our governments.

 Elected Officials

-The problem with filling most of these specialized positions is that most of us really do not have the necessary knowledge about these positions to decide who is best qualified.
+The problem with us electing individuals to fill most of these specialized positions is that most of us really do not have the necessary knowledge about these positions to decide who is best qualified.
 We must rely on the opinions of those individuals or groups who are qualified to evaluate the candidates or try to decide based on whether a candidate presents themselves in a way that makes them seem qualified or not.

 A better way to handle this would be to let the experts handle the hiring and firing of individuals for these positions.
 It would then be the job of these experts and our representatives to monitor the job performance of the individuals they hired, and to make any needed changes.
 This would make our jobs as voters easier, since we would not need to evaluate individuals for positions where we do not have the expertise to make informed decisions.